Change baker options#

 Warning

 This is the only time that you can export the credentials.
-If you’re going to transfer the baker keys to someone else, make sure to do so through a secure channel.
+If you’re going to transfer the validator keys to someone else, make sure to do so through a secure channel.

 1. A message says Waiting for device.
 Please connect your Ledger.
 Connect the LEDGER device to the computer and enter your PIN on the LEDGER device.